IBM/cloudpakforapps-workshop/workshop/exercise-9/README.md

-# Exercise 7: Create a Tekton pipleline for a custom collection
+# Exercise 8: Deploy Application from Custom Stack & Repository

 > ***WORK IN PROGRESS***